 In July 2013, the Company sold an aggregate of \$100.0 million principal amount of 4.25% Convertible Senior Notes due 2018 (the "2018 Notes").
 The 2018 Notes are senior unsecured obligations of the Company paying interest semi-annually in arrears on August 1 and February 1 of each year at a rate of 4.25% per annum and will mature on August 1, 2018.
 The initial conversion rate for the 2018 Notes will be 114.3674 shares of the Company's common per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$8.74 per share of common stock, subject to adjustment in certain events.
 Holders of the 2018 Notes may convert their notes upon the occurrence of specified events.
 Upon conversion, the 2018 Notes will be settled in shares of the Company's common stock.
-The Company used \$61.0 million of the approximate \$96.0 million in net proceeds from the offering to repurchase at par \$61.0 million principal amount of the 2014 Notes.
-The remainder of the net proceeds will be used for general corporate purposes.

-On June 9, 2014 and June 12, 2014, the Company sold an aggregate of \$100.0 million and \$15.0 million, respectively, principal amount of 4.875% Convertible Senior Notes due 2020 (the "2020 Notes").
+In June 2014, the Company sold an aggregate of \$115.0 million principal amount of 4.875% Convertible Senior Notes due 2020 (the "2020 Notes").
 The 2020 Notes are senior unsecured obligations of the Company paying interest semi-annually in arrears on June 1 and December 1 of each year at a rate of 4.875% per annum and will mature on June 1, 2020.
 The initial conversion rate for the 2020 Notes will be 103.7613 shares of our common per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
 Holders of the 2020 Notes may convert their notes upon the occurrence of specified events.
 Upon conversion, the 2020 Notes will be settled in shares of the Company's common stock.
-The Company received net proceeds of approximately \$110.4 million from the offering of which \$24.0 million was used to repurchase 3.1 million shares of the Company's common stock under a prepaid forward purchase contract and \$39.0 million was used to redeem at par the remaining outstanding principal amount of the 2014 Notes at maturity on November 1, 2014.
-The remainder of the net proceeds will be used for general corporate purposes.
+The Company received net proceeds of approximately \$110.4 million from the offering of which \$24.0 million was used to repurchase 3.1 million shares of the Company's common stock under a prepaid forward purchase contract.
+In January 2016 the Company repurchased \$2.0 million of the 2020 Notes.

-On June 9, 2014, the Company effectively repurchased 3,112,840 shares of its common stock at an average cost of \$7.71 per share for an aggregate amount of \$24.0 million pursuant to a prepaid forward share repurchase agreement entered into with Merrill Lynch International ("ML").
+In June 2014, the Company effectively repurchased 3,112,840 shares of its common stock at an average cost of \$7.71 per share for an aggregate amount of \$24.0 million pursuant to a prepaid forward share repurchase agreement entered into with Merrill Lynch International ("ML").
 These repurchased shares are treated as retired for basic and diluted EPS purposes although they remain legally outstanding.
 The Company reflects the aggregate purchase price of its common shares repurchased as a reduction to stockholders' equity allocated to treasury stock.
 Any dividends declared and paid on the shares underlying the forward contract are to be reverted back to the Company based on the contractual terms of the forward contract.